Having a bad credit score isn't a death sentence when it comes to car insurance.

 |Company||Very Poor (300-579)||Fair (580-669)||Good (670-739)||Very Good (740-799)||Great (800-850)|

-Looking at the data above, you can see Nationwide is the cheapest insurance company to get insurance if you have credit ranging from poor to fair.
-Bear in mind, however, that this is only the cheapest company for our user profile.
-Your best bet for finding affordable insurance is to compare with as many companies as possible, as we did.
-But using the information again, maybe begin your search with Nationwide.
+Nationwide is the cheapest insurance company for car insurance with credit ranging from poor to fair.
+Bear in mind Nationwide is only the cheapest company for our user profile.
+Your best bet for finding affordable insurance is to compare as many insurers as possible.

-Car insurance companies and most companies in the insurance industry, try to use as much data as possible in order to predict what kind of risk they will be presented with from their customers.
-Using their own historical data and data from the Federal Trade Commission, they have deduced that drivers with poor credit tend to file more claims than drivers who have excellent credit.
+Car insurance companies try to use as much data as possible in order to predict the risk presented by prospective customers.
+Using their own historical data and information from the Federal Trade Commission, they have deduced that drivers with poor credit tend to file more claims than do drivers with excellent credit.

-Moreover, their data shows that when drivers with poorer credit do file a claim, the payout by the insurance company tends to be higher than other credit pools.
-All in all, this makes drivers with better to great credit scores cheaper clients to insure — thus, their premiums are lower.
+Data show that when drivers with worse credit do file a claim, the payout by the insurance company tends to be higher than payouts to other credit pools.
+All in all, this makes drivers with better credit scores cheaper to insure — thus, their premiums are lower.

-This isn’t an easy question to answer because it depends on your state.
+This is a hard question to answer because it depends on the state.
 So far, California, Hawaii, and Massachusetts are the only states that do not use credit score as a rating factor.
-So, if you live in those states, it’s safe to say your insurance isn’t being impacted by your credit score.
+If you live in those states, it’s safe to say your insurance isn’t being impacted by your credit score.

-Outside of state-specific legislation, you will find most large car insurance companies will and do use your credit score as a rating factor.
+Outside of state-specific legislation, you will find most large car insurance companies use your credit score as a rating factor.
 But, the trick here is to look for the company that view this negative in the most positive light.
 While there isn’t an insurance company that sees bad credit as a positive rating factor, they won’t all view you as uninsurable.
-Each insurance company has their own risk analysis department and thus will charge you differently — thus why all the premiums above are not the same.
+Each insurance company has their own risk analysis department and thus will charge you differently — thus why car insurance quotes for bad credit may vary widely.

 Being smart with your claims means don’t file a claim unless the damages to your vehicle are greater than your deductible and the rate increase you will receive.
 For example, in Texas, an at-fault accident raised car insurance rates in 2017 an average of 43%.
 The average premium in Texas is $1,810.
 Meaning, after an at-fault accident, your rates will bump up to $778 a year making your total premium $2,588.